iUnstable0/HttpProxyService/README.md

 Press `Command + Space` to open Spotlight search

-Search for `Terminal`, Hold `Command` key and press `Enter` to reveal the file in Finder.
+Search `Terminal`, Hold `Command` key, and press `Enter` to reveal the file in Finder.

 Duplicate the `Terminal` app and rename it to `Terminal with Rosetta`

-Right click on `Terminal with Rosetta`, click `Get Info` and enable `Open using Rosetta`
+Right-click on `Terminal with Rosetta`, click `Get Info`, and enable `Open using Rosetta`

 ![Screen Shot 2564-11-12 at 9 28 35 PM](https://user-images.githubusercontent.com/46888825/141483020-c12fc3b2-eb98-42ab-bef4-30b07726f22d.png)

-After you've enabled it, reinstall heroku again but on `Terminal with Rosetta`.
+After you've enabled it, reinstall Heroku again but on `Terminal with Rosetta`.

 **After installing**

 Open `Terminal` or `Command Prompt` (Open `Terminal with Rosetta` for Macs with Apple chip)

-Type this on your command line `heroku login` then press `Enter`.
+Type this on your command line `Heroku login` then press `Enter`.

 Follow the instructions on your screen.

-If you get `IP address mismatch` error, press Control + C on your command line and type `heroku login -i`, then press `Enter` again.
+If you get an `IP address mismatch` error, press Control + C on your command line and type `Heroku login -i`, then press `Enter` again.

 Type in your email and password.

-When you're logged in, follow [this](https://youtube.com) tutorial.
+Once you have logged in, follow [this](https://youtube.com) tutorial.